 There is no public road or railway line within the M.L area.
-The lease area is situated at a distance 1 km east of NH-44 connecting Shillong to Silchar.
-The nearest railway station at a distance of 85km from Lumshnong is Badarpur on Guwahati-Lumding-Silchar meter gauge section of N.E.F.
+The lease area is situated at a distance 2.5 kms east of NH-44 connecting Shillong to Silchar.
+The nearest railway station at a distance of 80km from Lumshnong is Badarpur on Guwahati-Lumding-Silchar meter gauge section of N.E.F.
 Railway.
-(Fig. 2.2).
-The lease area map is given in Fig. 2.3 Topography of the ML area and its surroundings are rugged and mountainous.
-Maximum and minimum contours passing through the area are 546m and 520m respectively.
+Topography of the ML area and its surroundings are rugged and mountainous.
+Maximum and minimum contours passing through the area are 749m and 693m respectively.
 South-Western part of the area is at a higher elevation with respect to south-eastern part.
-The nearest airport at Silchar is 125 kms and Guwahati at about 211 kms from Lumshong village.
-There is no national Park, wild life sanctuary or any ecosensitive zone exists within 10kms of ML area.
+There is no national Park, wild life sanctuary or any ecosensitive zone within 5kms of ML area.

 Topography of the ML area and its surroundings are rugged and mountainous.
-Maximum and minimum contours passing through the area are 520m and 546m respectively.
-South-Western part of the area is at a higher elevation with respect to south-eastern parts.
+Maximum and minimum contours passing through the area are 693m and 749m respectively.
+South-Western part of the area is at a higher elevation with respect to south-eastern part.